JNGO27/Lyriks/README.md

 ### Built With

-This application is built using many in-demand technologies, including Next.js for server-rendered React apps, TypeScript for type-checking and improved code maintainability, Redux Toolkit for managing application state, and Tailwind for rapid UI development.
+This application is built using many in-demand technologies, including Next.js for server-rendered React apps, Redux Toolkit for managing application state, and Styled-Components to use the best bits of ES6 and CSS to style your apps without stress.
 The application also utilizes the Shazam API to provide music recognition and discovery functionality.
 These technologies were carefully chosen to provide music lovers with a reliable and user-friendly experience.

 - **[Next.js](https://nextjs.org/)** - Next.js is a framework for building server-rendered or statically-exported React apps.
 It provides a set of tools and conventions for building scalable, high-performance web applications with React.
 - **[Redux Toolkit](https://redux-toolkit.js.org/)** - Redux Toolkit is a set of opinionated libraries and utilities for building Redux applications.
 It provides a simple and easy-to-use API for managing application state, as well as many other helpful utilities and features.